 When a dog loses sight, especially when this occurs progressively, he/she can compensate with other senses and live a fairly normal life.
 Here are some things that you can do to help your blind dog:

-- Announce your presence when approaching your dog whistling or clapping your hands softly
+- Announce your presence when approaching your dog by whistling or clapping your hands softly.

 - Consider getting a Muffin’s Halo for your dog.
 You can read about it and order one here.
 Amazon also has them here.

 Signs of Worsening Vision Problems